5. Visualization

 The toolbar at the top of the Slide Show window provides the following controls, organized from left to right:

-• Export to movie (Ctrl-E): Export the entire image sequence to a movie file or animated GIF file.
+• Export to movie (Ctrl-E): Export the active range of images (see the Start and Stop controls below) to a movie file or animated GIF file.
 This requires that either the FFmpeg program or the ImageMagick software are installed.
 Supported output formats include MP4, MKV, AVI, MPG, MPEG, WEBM, and animated GIF.
 The file format is determined by the file name extension.
 Any active image transformations (rotation, mirroring, see below) are applied to the exported movie.

 • Save current image (Ctrl-S): Save the currently displayed image to a file, including any applied transformations (rotation, mirroring, see below).
 The file format is inferred from the file name extension.
 When the ImageMagick software is installed, additional file formats beyond those natively supported by the Qt library become available.

 • Copy to clipboard (Ctrl-C): Copy the current image to the system clipboard for pasting it into another application.
-This requires support from the receiving applications, but many applications like document editors or web browsers are.
+This requires support from the receiving application, which is the case for many common applications like document editors and web browsers.

-• Delete all images: Remove all image files associated with the slide show.
+• Delete selected images: Remove the image files in the currently selected range (see the Start and Stop controls below) from disk.
+A confirmation dialog reports how many files will be removed before they are deleted.
+With the default range (first to last image) this removes the entire sequence.
 Since the number of image files can be large for long simulations, this provides a safe way to clean up the working directory without risk of accidentally deleting other files.
-This will, however, only delete the images of the last run.
+This will, however, only delete images of the last run.
 If that was stopped before completion or the output filename has changed, older images created by previous runs will not be deleted.

 • Zoom in: Increase the displayed image size by scaling it up.
 Every click on the button increases the zoom factor by 10 percent.